An official website of the United States government

 For student’s living in base housing, the majority of elementary and middle school students attend Maxwell Elementary & Middle School.
 High school students generally attend a variety of schools in the local area, some public and some private.

+The walk could be up to a mile.
 Maxwell Elementary & Middle School is located near base housing on Maxwell AFB.
-All students living on Maxwell AFB walk to school.
+All families living on Maxwell AFB, to include the FAMCAMP, must provide their own way to school.
 Students living on Gunter Annex are bussed to Maxwell Elementary & Middle School.
-Bus service is also provided to students who live on base and attend Montgomery Public Schools.
+Bus service is also provided to students who live on base and attend their zoned Montgomery Public Schools.

-You will need the following documents to register your child (some districts now offer online registration where you upload your documents):
+You will need the following documents to register your child (some districts now offer online registration where you upload your documents).
+Schools may have different guidelines, check your school’s website:

 1. Child’s birth certificate